 A presidential preference primary takes an act by the Kansas legislature to be conducted.
 The enactment takes the responsibility from the two state parties (Republican and Democrat) in Kansas from conducting a caucus, and instead, having the state of Kansas conduct a primary election.
 It is a “preference” primary because it is an election where the vote totals are given to a political party to allocate delegates to candidates at the national convention.
 This is not a primary where the voters selected the party candidate.

 In Kansas, it is a function of the state political parties to allocate delegates to presidential candidates at each party’s national convention to select each party’s presidential nominee.
 Such delegates are chosen via caucus or convention by the political parties.
 This year, the state legislature decided to resurrect the state-run presidential preference primary, which had only been used in Kansas in 1980 and 1992.
+The last presidential preference was on March 19th of 2024.

 The Republican and Democratic parties can have a state-run primary election on March 19, 2024.
 However, either party may opt out of participating in the primary by notifying the Secretary of State on or before December 1, 2023.